 Dismissing painful details started out as a defense mechanism, I suspect, but quickly became a genetic trait as ingrained as my black hair, hazel eyes and crooked smile.
-Subplots of fear and powerlessness lack any real substance, the half-felt spasms of phantom memories severed decades in the past.
-The short time I spent on the streets of hell as a kid seems more like a vivid nightmare now than horrific events I barely survived.
+Much like the anger and alcohol that would rise up to defend me when those repressed details came bubbling back to the surface in the many years to follow.
+Nothing stays buried forever.
+Subplots of abandonment and fear became half-felt spasms of phantom memories severed decades in the past and waiting like zombies hungry for blood and pain.

 The first thing I remember is snuggling with my mom and little sister on a small couch under a thick quilt high in the mountains of Summit County, Colorado.
 With a large bowl of buttered popcorn balanced between us, we watched the Beatles’ animated live-action film Yellow Submarine.
 Google dates the memory as October of 1972 when CBS aired the US television premiere to a waiting audience of Beatles fanatics.
 The movie was one of the few shows broadcast in color at the time, though our little black and white set couldn’t make the distinction and we didn’t really notice.